SSL Certificate Checker

 Why do I need an SSL certificate?

 Therefore, in 2014, the search engine giant Google announced HTTPS as a ranking signal.
 Today, if you want your website to look legitimate and trustworthy.
-Want to boost sales, revenue, customer loyalty, and rank higher in SERPs?
+Want to boost sales, revenue, and customer loyalty, and rank higher in SERPs?
 You must have an SSL certificate installed on your website.

 - Identity: SSL certificate gives verification to any website.
 This authentication plays an essential role in online security.
 Website verification is the same as verifying social media accounts.
 However, the SSL certificate does not allow any other website to make a fake version of yours.
 That enables the users to differentiate between genuine and counterfeit websites, helping them filter explicit fraudulent sites.